svenhegewald/svenhegewald.github.io/_pages/about.md

 **Welcome to my website.**

 I am a postdoctoral researcher in the ERC-funded <a href="https://cordis.europa.eu/project/id/101162864/de">RESPOL </a> project at TU Chemnitz, led by <a href="https://aleininger.eu">Arndt Leininger </a>.
-Prior to this, I was a postdoctoral researcher with the href="https://eup.ethz.ch/">European Politics Research Group </a> at ETH Zurich, where I also completed my PhD.
+Prior to this, I was a postdoctoral researcher with the <a href="https://eup.ethz.ch/">European Politics Research Group </a> at ETH Zurich, where I also completed my PhD.

 In my research, I draw on insights from social psychology, geography, and political science to study territorial divisions in European politics.
 I focus in particular on the urban–rural divide in political behavior and the crisis of trust in places left behind.